 Source: SGS Economics & Planning.

-The data presented in Figure 25 suggests that of the retail precincts Smith Street, Victoria Street, Bridge Road and Swan Street have potential for growth.
+The data presented in Figure 25 suggests that of the retail precincts, Smith Street, Victoria Street, Bridge Road and Swan Street have the most potential for growth.
 Brunswick Street appears to have limited capacity, which suggests there might be constraints to realising additional floor space.
-The Fairfield precinct has significant capacity which will be realised through the redevelopment of the former AMCOR Papermill site.
+The Fairfield precinct on the other hand has significant capacity which will be realised through the redevelopment of the former AMCOR Papermill site.

-Several of the employment precincts have significant capacity for additional floor space, assuming they transition from lower-density to higher-density employment uses.
-The Cremorne Gipps Street precincts have been identified as having significant floor space capacity if existing lower scale development is replaced by multi-storey development.
+Several of the employment precincts have significant capacity for additional floor space, assuming they transition from industrial or other lower-density employment uses to higher-density employment uses.
+The Cremorne/Church Street South and Gipps Street precincts have been identified as having significant floor space capacity if existing lower scale development is replaced by multi-storey development.
 Other employment precincts identified as having capacity for additional employment floor space include Victoria Parade, Hoddle Street and Burnley South.

 Alignment of employment floor space demand with capacity

-Having established the notional capacity for additional employment floor space, the next to compare this capacity with employment growth and the associated floor space . ligning employment demand and employment floor space capacity provides an understanding of the opportunities and constraints for employment growth.
-This analysis considers both the overall Yarra-wide demand and capacity (‘overall alignment’) and the capacity of selected precincts (‘precinct alignment’).
+Having established the notional capacity for additional employment floor space, the next step is to compare this capacity with forecast employment growth and the associated demand for floor space .
+Aligning employment demand and employment floor space capacity provides an understanding of the opportunities and constraints for employment growth.
+This analysis considers both the overall Yarra-wide demand and capacity (the ‘overall alignment’) and the capacity of selected precincts (a ‘precinct alignment’).
 This analysis will inform the understanding of the potential role for each precinct to accommodate future employment.

 Overall alignment

 The following chart compares aggregate floor space capacity for employment uses to floor space demand by sector.
-Current floor space represents % of potential capacity.
-By 2031, it is estimated that . .
+Current floor space represents 73% of potential capacity.
+By 2031, it is estimated that this proportion will have grown to 80% with just under 3.9 million square metres of employment floor space.
+Moderate projected growth in aggregate demand for employment floor space obscures significant changes in the make-up of demand, with demand for commercial, retail and institutional floor space growing at the expense of industrial.

-This highlevel capacity analysis suggests that Yarra will not require additional land zoned for employment to accommodate the projected growth to 2031.
-However changes employment floor space to accommodate
+This high-level capacity analysis suggests that Yarra will not require additional land zoned for employment to accommodate the projected growth to 2031.
+However changes in the mix of employment floor spaces will be required to accommodate shifts in demand.